GET INVOLVED

 Troup Bywaters and Anders and University College School

 Troup Bywaters helped UCS students with their rewilding ambitions by providing 400 hedgerow whips to continue greening efforts on site.
-Students planted the hedgerow in the autumn of 2022, as well as wildflower meadow seeds to complete the rewilding project that they designed.
+Students planted the hedgerow in the Autumn of 2022, as well as wildflower meadow seeds to complete the rewilding project that they designed.

 The project supports UCS’s wider ambitions for attracting more biodiversity to the school site, as students prepare to look after 2 beehives and continue to learn the important role that bees play in the eco-system.